Enterprise features for the Apollo Router

 Licenses with local development

-While building your supergraph, you might run an Apollo Router instance on your local machine (such as with the rover dev
+You might also need to run an GraphOS Router instance on your local machine, such as with the rover dev

-command).
-It's likely that this router instance doesn't currently connect to GraphOS, because it obtains its supergraph schema via another mechanism.
-For example, rover dev
+command.
+It's likely that your local router instance doesn't connect to GraphOS to get its supergraph schema from Uplink.
+For example, you can run rover dev

 You can use Enterprise router features with a locally composed supergraph schema!
 To do so, your router must still connect to GraphOS to obtain its license.